quantumlib/OpenFermion/docker/README.md

 ## Running OpenFermion with Docker
 -------------------------------

-4. Now that Docker is set up, one could navigate to the folder containing the Dockerfile for building the OpenFermion image (docker/dockerfile) and run
+Now that Docker is set up, one could navigate to the folder containing the Dockerfile for building the OpenFermion image (docker/dockerfile) and run

 ```
-	docker build -t kickass_openfermion .
+	docker build -t openfermion_docker .
 ```

-where "kickass_openfermion" is just an arbitrary name and one could replace it with any name she deems sensible.
+where "openfermion_docker" is just an arbitrary name and one could replace it with any name she deems sensible.
 Here we will use kickass_openfermion as an example.

-5. It takes a few minutes to build the image.
+It takes a few minutes to build the image.
 What the Dockerfile does is to start from a base image of ubuntu and install OpenFermion, its plugins and the necessary applications needed for running these programs.
 To run the image, use

 ```
-	docker run -it kickass_openfermion
+	docker run -it openfermion_docker
 ```

 and the terminal enters a new environment which emulates a Ubuntu OS with